chai314/UnpossibleCathexis/content/posts/skhh.md

 That’s not very decent, buddy.
 Clearly you’re not thinking straight.
 Just listen to me.

 Thank you, Spike\!
 Tom thought long and hard for once in his life.
 Gazed into the chasm and... you know what Tom saw? *Mise en abyme.* What Tom needs to do is stop giving a hang...
 Et tu, Toodles?
 Forced me to choose between you and my moral drive.
-You vivisect the fiber of my being, and proceed to throw me out... just like that hag Two Shoes.
+You vivisect the fiber of my being, and proceed to throw me out... no different from that hag Two Shoes.

 Buddy, Tom?
 I’m Tom too – I’m Thomas the Tank Engine.
 Tom, I need you to shut up and listen clearly.
 I’m gonna slow down at that bend, you’re gonna hop off, and we’re gonna agree to agree that it’s just not your day.